aleshaleksey/fansys23/04-combat.md

 When an entity loses HP due to damage, it risks acquiring a condition (see ["Conditions by Damage Type"](10-conditions-types.md#conditions-by-damage-type) table).

-If the damage is due to a targeted attack, for every "12" on the attack roll, it gains one associated condition (likewise see extra conditions by weapon).
+If there is HP damage caused by a targeted attack (before taking the first 12 on the 2d12 into account), for every "12" on the attack roll, it gains one associated condition (likewise see extra conditions by weapon).

-If the damage is due to an effect that allows a save, it instead gains one associated condition for every "1" it rolls on the save.
+If the damage is due to an effect that allows a save (before taking the first 1 on the 2d12 into account), it instead gains one associated condition for every "1" it rolls on the save.

 If the damage is from a source that has neither attack roll or save, it automatically gains the condition.